Table of Contents

 The Transition Program is designed to reengage struggling regular education students.
 It targets students with health issues that have prevented them from attending a traditional high school program.
 Homebound students may be placed in Transition prior to being returned to a tradition schedule.
 Transition provided a curriculum that allows student to earn credits at an accelerated pace.

-A student must earn 23 with a maximum 28 high school credits as described in Rule 6456 to graduate from the Kenosha Unified School District.
+A student must earn 23.5 credits as described in Rule 6456 to graduate from the Kenosha Unified School District.
 More detail information can be found on the KUSD website at:

 Grade Point Average and Class Rank